iaelizarov/image-resizer/README.md

 - **Docker Configuration:** The Dockerfile contains all the steps to set up the application in a containerized environment, and it includes running the main script.

-- **Main Logic:** The project contains Challenge2.csv file with the original image.
-The running of the application will trigger creating database, resizing the original image, and inserting it into the database, then the service is started.
+- **Main Logic:** The project contains the Challenge2.csv file with the original image.
+Running the application will trigger the creation of a database, resizing of the original image, and insertion of the resized image into the database, after which the service will start.

 ## 2. How to Run It